defendthehoneypot/incidentresponse/README.md

 Now we need to determine what commands where run on the system.
 Lets check what was executed using "Run".
 Search HKEY_USERS for runMRU.</br>
 ![](https://github.com/defendthehoneypot/incidentresponse/blob/master/images/registry-runmru.png "runMRU")</br>
 </br>
-While there is no command line log, there is one for powershell.
+While there is no command line log, there is one for powershell, but really only provides useful information if logging is turned on.
+About the only event you can obtain is powershell being started.
 Microsoft-Windows-PowerShell/Operational event id 40961 will show when the powershell console is launched.</br>
 ![](https://github.com/defendthehoneypot/incidentresponse/blob/master/images/powershell-startup.png "PowerShell Startup")</br>